 By leading funding applications, seeking new partnerships and championing student involvement, Dawn has played an integral part in the growth of research at George Brown.
-Since establishing the Office of Research and Innovation in 2007, George Brown has undertaken projects with more than 700 industry partners involving 138 faculty members and over 7,500 students.
+Since establishing the Office of Research and Innovation in 2007, George Brown has undertaken projects involving more than 1,000 industry partnerships, engaging 208 faculty members and providing over 10,000 student experiences.

-Under her stewardship, the Research and Innovation team has administered over $60 million in research funds.
+Under her stewardship, the Research and Innovation team has administered $74.9 million in research funds.
 Dawn championed the expansion of George Brown’s research into new arenas, including entrepreneurship with the creation of startGBC and expanding capacity in social innovation.
 Further, in 2015 and 2017, George Brown College was recognized as the top research college in the country, according to RE$EARCH Infosource.

-Dawn has a Master of Science from the University of Toronto and serves as the Chair of the Ontario Heads of Applied Research Executive Committee, and a member of Colleges and Institutes Canada National Research Council, the Tech-Access Canada Advisory Board, the George Brown College Innovation Advisory Board, George Brown’s Food Innovation and Research Studio (FIRSt) Advisory Board.
+Dawn has a Master of Science from the University of Toronto and serves as the Chair of the Ontario Heads of Applied Research Executive Committee, and a member of Colleges and Institutes Canada National Research Council, the Tech-Access Canada Advisory Board, the George Brown College Innovation Advisory Board, and George Brown’s Food Innovation and Research Studio (FIRSt) Advisory Board.